 Anming Gu

-I'm a recent graduate of Boston University.
-I am currently working with Prof. Edward Chien and Kristjan Greenewald on applied optimal transport in statistics and machine learning and Atsushi Nitanda on mean-field optimization.
+I'm a recent graduate of Boston University, and an incoming PhD student.
+I am currently working with Prof. Edward Chien and Kristjan Greenewald on optimal transport for machine learning.

 My graduate coursework includes: